priss-zilla/NASA-AWSoM-Validation-Project/README.md

 Must still register under F1 visa.
 J1 visa can only for graduates to be visiting scholar.
 So must go through university.
 Goddard is not a private company, so cannot go through J1 visa.
 Need to know what OEP will pay for.
 Contact GEM discoverer first regarding if they got any programme with UoM.

+## Meeting 15/10/2025

+For CR2235, Mars and Earth and Sun are radially aligned, Mars is on the Earth-Sun line.
+Magnetic field data not good due to poor Earth and Mars magnetic connection, input from Earth to generation Mars predictions is bad.
+But solar wind data is good so plasma data is good.
+We have not tested/proven when Mars and Earth are magnetically aligned, how is their comparison.
+We have only proven that when they're radially aligned, the magnetic field comparison is terrible.
+Parker spiral so solar wind xyz coordinates are wrt to Earth. x is in Sun-Earth line, radial coordinate equivalent.
+Satellite measure negative B field first then positive B field.
+Opposite magnetic fields connect somewhere at infinity, produces a curl that using RHR, current points outwards.
+Heliospheric current sheet.
+Wavers around like a ballerina skirt.
+At solar maximum, skirt becomes very complex.
+But at solar minimum it's well-defined.
+CR2234 at solar minimum.
+Bx, By, Bz doesn't fluctuate a lot.
+Solar minimum --> don't see a lot of sunspots on surface of sun Solar maximum --> see a lot.
+High speed streams: pocket of solar wind moving very fast.
+Will catch up with slower solar wind.
+Compress together to create compression solar wind region.
+Do not need a coronal mass ejection to cause a geomagnetic storm.
+Compression region can also cause geo storm.
+Occurs a lot more oftern than CME.
+Sun rotating so high speed stream structure will hit spacecraft.
+See more interplanetary shocks on planets further from sun.
+Cause geomagnetic storms.
+Occurs when fast SW compresses slow SW.
+Creates a forward and reverse shock (behind fast SW there is rarefaction, low plasma density).
+Release of pressure happens when spacecraft goes through reverse shock.
+Shock can accelerate particles to become solar energetic particles.
+CR2235 does not really experience shocks as it is in quieter region of solar wind speed during sun's rotation.
+Parker spiral formed by interplanetary magnetic field line.
+SW velocity the same in radial direction, strongest component in x, not much variation in y or z direction.
+As sun rotates, magnetic field lines will form the parker spiral.
+PLasma itself does not do this spiral motion.
+If the sun were not moving, magnetic field will go out radially.
+But solar wind only just always go out radially.
+It is always the plasma that controls magnetic field.
+Since B field is connected to Sun, shape will change, will no longer go out radially.
+Parker spiral indicates whether planets are magnetically connected.